jhallen/exorsim/rload/rload.md

 During linking, there are local fixups and external fixups.
 Local fixups are for JMPs to locations within the same module, where the target symbol is not an XDEF.
 External fixups are for JMPs to targets in other modules.

-Local fixups are more common, there is some kind of compressed format for them.

 # Records